thomas-crane/nrelay/docs/running-on-android.md

 Start shell session: true
 Stay connected: true
 ```
-During the connection you will be asked for the password, enter the one that was in the settings.
+During the connection you will be asked for the password, enter the password that you chose earlier when setting up Linux Deploy.

-Next tell this in console to download/installing java/nodejs/nrelay: (you can copy-paste all commands in one line, but then don't delete ";" after commands )
+Next, use the following commands in the console to download and install nrelay and its dependencies.
+If you want to copy and paste all of the commands in a single line, do not delete the `;` at the end of each line.
 ```
 su ;
 apt-get install default-jdk curl git -y ;